New Jersey Drug-Related Birth Injury Lawyers

 FDA Medication Safety Guidelines

 In the United States, the U.S. Food and Drug Administration (FDA) requires significant clinical testing to ensure the safety of drugs.
-Generally, the FDA does not test drugs on pregnant woman because of the ethical implications to the unborn fetus.
+Generally, the FDA does not test drugs on pregnant woman because of the ethical implications.
 However, the FDA does track reports of women who have used certain drugs while pregnant and had children born with birth defects.

 The FDA has established five categories to indicate the potential of a drug to cause birth defects if used during pregnancy.
 The categories are: